willpakpoy/welfare.party/content/about-us.md

 title: About Us
 ---

-# Solving the issue with homelessness
+# Solving the issues with homelessness

 We believe that the current issue with homelessness is a growing issue and needs to be worked on.
 It is basic, human rights, to live in a comfortable dwelling.